BenSchZA/intro-to-bonding-curves/md-intro.md

 ---
 ## Who is this for?
-* An overview of the technical landscape of bonding curves, for beginners
+> An overview of the technical landscape of bonding curves, for beginners!
-* Providing context for deeper exploration

 ---
+## What we're going to achieve
+1. Understand the technical background, and lingo, of bonding curves (so you can speak about it with your friends).

+2. See how the idea of bonding curves has evolved and been extended.

+3. Gain confidence for deeper token engineering exploration.

+---
 ## Basic Properties
-* A function of (at least) token price and supply
+* A function of token price and supply

-* Monotonically increasing
+* Always increasing (monotonic)

-* Deterministic
+* Deterministic (given the same input, it will have the same output)

 (We will see variations and extensions of these basic properties, but this is where it all started.)